ungroup

 Returns

-A new table in which array columns from the source table are unwrapped into separate rows.
+A new table in which array columns from the source table are expanded into separate rows.

 Examples